Buffett 2.0: A Second Trip to See ‘Oracle of Omaha’

 Leading up to the trip, students met several times to prepare and finalize team projects, including ways they will thank Buffett for the opportunity to meet him and tour his businesses in Omaha.

-“Berkshire Hathaway’s incredible performance is among financial history’s most celebrated and talked about successes, so visiting Warren Buffett is a rare chance to meet the man behind the legend,” said first-year Daytime MBA student Joe Escalada.
+“Berkshire Hathaway’s incredible performance is among financial history’s most celebrated and talked about successes, so visiting Warren Buffett is a rare chance to meet the man behind the legend,” said first-year Full-Time MBA student Joe Escalada.

 President’s Day at Berkshire Hathaway

 With interest running high, a lottery was held to decide the 120 lucky Buffett visitors.
-About 40 students each from the Daytime MBA, Sacramento and Bay Area Working Professional MBA programs met in Omaha.
+About 40 students each from the Full-Time MBA, Sacramento and Bay Area Working Professional MBA programs met in Omaha.
 Dean Nicole Woolsey Biggart and finance Professor Brad Barber accompanied the students.

 Buffett so enjoyed meeting with 40 UC Davis MBA students last year that he followed up by inviting a group three times the size for this February’s visit.